4 minutes

 1. Introduction

-You've probably heard the term probiotics before.
-Be it in the supermarket, in an advertisement, in the pharmacy or maybe even in the drugstore on cosmetic products.
-Suddenly probiotics are everywhere.
-But what is that anyway?
-And where does this hype come from?
-In this blog post we want to give you a short introduction to probiotics and then answer the most frequently asked questions about probiotics!
+You've probably heard the term probiotics by now.
+Be it in the supermarket, in an advertisement, in the pharmacy, or maybe even on cosmetic products at the drugstore.
+Suddenly, probiotics are everywhere.
+But what are they?
+And where does all this hype come from?
+In this blog post, we want to give you a brief introduction to probiotics and then answer the most frequently asked questions about them!

-Let's start at the very beginning, with the name: This is derived from Latin and so “pro bios” is translated as “for life”, which also expresses the function.
-According to the WHO, the World Health Organization, probiotics are defined as living microorganisms that provide a health benefit when consumed in sufficient quantities.
+Let's start at the very beginning, with the name: It is derived from Latin, and "pro bios" translates as "for life," which also reflects their function.
+According to the WHO, the World Health Organization, probiotics are defined as living microorganisms that provide health benefits when consumed in sufficient quantities.

-Four criteria must be met in order for something to be called a probiotic:
+Four criteria must be met for something to be called a probiotic:

 • A proven health-promoting effect for the consumer